South Africa

 NPM established

-South Africa tabled voluntary pledges and commitments in support for its candidacy for membership for the period 2017-2019 on 25 October 2016.
+Fulfilment of past voluntary pledges & commitments South Africa had not published voluntary pledges and commitments in support of its candidacy for membership for the period 2026-2028.